emercoleman/Ethics-Resources/New Economy Risk Model.md

 Consider the Opportunities
-How might you increase process transparency6.
+How might you increase process transparency?
 How might you enable broader social value?

 # Context A: Considering Human Rights
 Tech products and services have demonstrable positive and negative impact on people's access to income & housing, opportunities in healthcare & education and reliable information & communication.
 Therefore, considering our impact on people and creating tech that is valuable to people is essential.